1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 "If you can live off your portfolio for a few years to delay claiming, do so," says Natalie Colley, a financial analyst at Francis Financial in New York City.
 "Where else will you get guaranteed returns of 8% from the market?"
 Alternatively, stay on the job longer, if feasible, or start a side gig to help bridge the financial gap.
 There are plenty of interesting ways to earn extra cash these days.

 Taking a loan from your 401(k) retirement-savings account can be tempting.
 After all, it's your money.
 As long as your plan sponsor permits borrowing, you'll usually have five years to pay it back with interest.

 But short of an emergency, tapping your 401(k) is a bad idea.
-According to Meghan Murphy, vice president of thought leadership at Fidelity Investments, you're likely to reduce or suspend new contributions during the period you're repaying the loan.
+According to Meghan Murphy, a vice president at Fidelity Investments, you're likely to reduce or suspend new contributions during the period you're repaying the loan.
 That means you're short-changing your retirement account for months or even years and sacrificing employer matches.
 You're also missing out on the investment growth from the missed contributions and the cash that was borrowed.

 Keep in mind, too, that you'll be paying the interest on that 401(k) loan with after-tax dollars — then paying taxes on those funds again when retirement rolls around.
-And if you leave your job, the loan usually must be paid back win as little as 30 days.
+And if you leave your job, the loan usually must be paid back in as little as 30 days.
 Otherwise, it's considered a distribution and taxed as income.